 A card compromise can be part of a large data breach or happen one card at a time, such as with card skimmers that thieves place in ATM’s or gas pumps.
 One way financial institutions protect their customers and prevent further losses when a card is breached is to issue new card numbers to anyone whose information was compromised.
-When a new card number is issued, the old number is blocked to prevent further fraudulent transactions.
+When your new card is activated, the old number is blocked.

-When Allegacy cards are compromised, we will reach out to affected members through WebBanking alerts, letters and sending a new card and alert you by email.
-If you receive notice that your card has been compromised, it is important that you follow these steps:
+When Allegacy cards are compromised, we will issue a new card and alert you by email.
+If you receive a new card, it is important that you follow these steps:

 Activate the new card immediately & destroy the old card

 Call the merchants with whom you have auto-pay and change the account information

 Review account transactions for fraudulent charges and report any to your financial institution.
 For Allegacy card holders, you can use our mobile app to check for suspicious activity and then call our main number, 336.774.3400, and follow the prompts to report your card lost or stolen, if necessary.